Celebrating Black Innovators: Home Solutions That Changed the Game

 Sarah E. Goode – Folding Cabinet Bed (1885)

-In an era where space-saving solutions were scarce, Sarah E. Goode, an entrepreneur and inventor, revolutionized small-space living with her invention of the folding cabinet bed.
-This ingenious piece of furniture served as both a functional cabinet and a comfortable bed, making it ideal for cramped urban apartments.
-Goode’s innovation laid the foundation for modern-day Murphy beds and convertible furniture, enabling individuals to maximize space without compromising on comfort or style.
+Sarah E. Goode transformed small-space living with her folding cabinet bed.
+This multifunctional furniture piece served as both a cabinet and a bed, ideal for urban apartments.
+Goode’s innovation laid the groundwork for modern convertible furniture like Murphy beds.

 Thomas W. Stewart – Mop (1893)